particle-iot/docs/src/content/reference/datasheets/accessories/debugger.md

 If you're interested in the details of the DAPLink software that runs on the Particle Debugger, it's open source and available in the [Particle DAPLink fork GitHub](https://github.com/particle-iot/DAPLink/).

 Drag-and-drop flashing only works with .hex files.
 You can't drop a Particle .bin file directly onto the debugger DAPLINK volume.
-Also, it's still not particularly reliable on Gen 2 devices (Photon, P1, Electron, and E Series).
+Also, it's still not particularly reliable on Gen 2 devices (Photon, P1, Electron, and E-Series).
 For Gen 2 devices, you should stick with using openocd, which works quite well.

 ## Ordering information